LogicQuack/security-homelab/Project-Security-Lab.md

-# Project 1: Multi-VM Security Lab Environment
+# Project: Multi-VM Security Lab Environment

 ## Objective
 Build a multi-VM environment where I can practice both attack and defense